Charles Gordon-Lennox, 7th Duke of Richmond: Personal life

-Lady Richmond died in November 1887, aged 24.
-Lord Richmond remained a widower until his death in London on 18 January 1928, aged 82.
+The Duchess of Richmond died in November 1887, aged 24.
+The duke remained a widower until his death in London on 18 January 1928, aged 82.
 He was buried in Chichester Cathedral and was succeeded in the dukedom by his eldest son, Charles.

 Estate

 The duke died with assets excluding family-entrusted land such as at Goodwood House where he lived (and as his forebears was a parochial and district patron).
 These were probated at £310,380.
 His interests in the family-entrusted lands were proved at £1731 in 1929.
 In 1930, the 8th Duke was forced to sell "a considerable number of pictures and books from Goodwood House and Gordon Castle, his Scottish seat near Fochabers" due to the "heavy succession duties and increasing taxation".